 Network vulnerabilities can cause a threat to your business and personal information by allowing your data to be accessed by malicious parties.
-To avoid your network crashing and losing personal data, check out this guide to the best ways to ensure your network’s security and highlight any issues before becoming vulnerable to attack.
+To avoid your network crashing and losing personal data, check out this guide for the best ways to ensure your network’s security and highlight any issues before becoming vulnerable to attack.

 There are many different types of threat which could affect your IT infrastructure, and therefore your business, and any cyber threats that occur should be reported.

-Viruses: Viruses are usually accessed by clicking on rogue attachments or downloaded from suspicious websites.
+Viruses are usually accessed by clicking on rogue attachments or downloaded from suspicious websites.
 These can access your passwords, send spam from your computer, delete items on your hard drive, and block your security settings.
 They can also make your computer run slower; the last thing you want when working to a tight deadline!

 This type of software can be downloaded without your knowledge or consent and can be used to access the information stored on your computer such as passwords, financial information, and contact details.

-Trojan Horse: Trojan horses take the form of trustworthy downloads or attachments, but these replicas can then access personal information on your computer, as well as finding passwords and accessing data.
+Trojan horses take the form of trustworthy downloads or attachments, but these replicas can then access personal information on your computer, as well as finding passwords and accessing data.

 Keeping on top of software updates helps ensure your confidential data is protected.
 If you haven’t updated your software, you won’t have accessed security patches that can guard vulnerable elements of applications against hackers.
 Without this, hackers may be able to access your network and operating system through the knowledge of old faults in the systems.

-Passwords: Passwords are meant to provide security, but only if you use them correctly.
+Passwords are meant to provide security, but only if you use them correctly.
 It’s important not to choose weak passwords, store them online, or forget to change default passwords.
 These can easily be guessed or discovered by hackers, and so leave your network open to infection.

 You should have a basic knowledge of the different types of cyber threat to prevent these issues, such as not clicking on untrustworthy downloads and being prepared to update your network using security tips to ensure that it is not compromised.
-It’s also advisable to make security awareness part of your training plan to ensure that any employees you make have know the basics of security as well.
+It’s also advisable to make security awareness part of your training plan to ensure that any employees you make have known the basics of security as well.

 You can prevent issues by downloading security software.
 Endpoint security software at www.mcafee.com can help to prevent malware and other issues from accessing vulnerable networks through its combination of encryption, firewalls, and security scanning software.